 - Fleece/Sweater: You’ll want this for the summit as it can get chilly!

 - Rain Gear: Because it will definitely rain if it’s not in there.
+Make sure that your pack is either waterproof or have a rain cover to don.

 - Camera: It’s breathtaking!
 You’ll want pictures – we promise!